austinjbay/austinjbay.github.io/_posts/2025-04-11-tinkering.md

 ---
 title: "Tinkering"
 excerpt: "This is a short summary that will show up as the preview text."
+description: "This is a short summary that will show up as the preview text."
 date: 2025-04-11
 image: /assets/images/tinkering.jpg
 layout: post